topxeq/gox/README.md

 Since the more features added makes the Gox executable became very large, the Tiny Gox Version is now available to download.
 Some features are removed from Gox tiny version, such as OpenGL GUI, drawing, NoSQL, some database drivers(Oracle, MS-SQL), etc.

 Goxg version is used to run GUI only programs, it will not open a CMD console.

+From version 0.97a, Qlang became the default script-engine for Gox, and is prefered to use.

 ## 2.usage